 Of course, it’s not really about cutting a dash on the hill, it is about being comfortable and safe.
 Safe in the sense that you could literally freeze bits of yourself if incorrectly dressed in bad weather.
 We don’t want any digits snapping off as you attempt to adjust your snowshoes!
-The simple answer to the question of what to wear snowshoeing is to dress for winter walking, not for downhill skiing as believed by many otherwise you will be overheating very quickly.
-Salopettes are not designed for walking!
-So a quick run down of clothing for snowshoeing...
+The simple answer to the question of what to wear snowshoeing is to dress for winter walking, not for downhill skiing, as believed by many, otherwise you will overheat very quickly.
+Alpine ski salopettes are not designed for walking.
+So a quick run down on clothing for snowshoeing...

 The Very Top Half You know that most of our body heat is lost through the extremities, such as head and hands, so a warm hat is essential.
 Personally, I overheat easily so for me a headband/Buff is the way to go.
-In fact you can never have too many ‘Buffs’ in your sack!
+In fact you can never have too many ‘Buffs’ in your rucksack.
 Handy for all sorts of things in my opinion.
-A neck warmer is also part of your standard kit, and of course sunglasses are vital.
+A neck warmer is also part of your standard kit, and, of course, sunglasses are vital.

 Not only so you look cool, but essential to protect your eyes from the glare of the sun bouncing off the snow on all those blue sky days when you are snowshoeing this winter.
 While on the subject of extremities (yes, I know they are not strictly the Very Top Half) but your hands need protection, and two pairs of gloves do the trick.
 Thin ones for general use and lounging around in the sun at lunchtime, and thick ones for bad weather and for when your thin ones get wet.